ecma-make/ecmake/README.md

     .will(() => console.log('Hello mars!'));
 ```

 For asynchronous code a promise is to be returned by the callback.
+There are shortcuts.
+See next paragraph.

 ```js
 root.countdown